tscar43/tscar43.github.io/docs/Prompting-AI-Effectively-and-Ethically.md

 #### 3. Continuing the Conversation

 You can iron out any wrinkles in your AI's responses by continuing to talk with the AI.
 You do not need to repeat any context given, but you can follow up with prompts such as "now explain it to a kindergartener" or "make the response only 3 sentences long".
->[!TIP]
+!!! tip

->Adding too many prompts may start to obstruct the AI's responses, especially if you switch topics.
+    Adding too many prompts may start to obstruct the AI's responses, especially if you switch topics.
 At this point, it is best to start a new chat.

 For more information on effective prompting, see [Harvard University's guide](https://www.huit.harvard.edu/news/ai-prompts) on generative AI prompts.